abpframework/abp/docs/en/Community-Articles/2023-07-03-Image-Compression-And-Resize/POST.md

 * Here, we have used both `CompressImage` and `ResizeImage` attributes to automatically compress & resize the uploaded file.
 * As you can see, we used the `IBlobContainer<TContainer>` service to save our file content.
 * Since we are using the *database provider* as BLOB storing provider, the file contents will be added to our database and then we will be able to fetch them whenever it's needed like we have done in the `GetImageAsync` method above.
-* We simply used the required attributes (and they do the rest on behalf of us and call the related image resize and compress services) to resize & compress images and saved the new resized/compressed image into the database.
+* We simply used the required attributes (and they do the rest on behalf of us and call the related image resize and compress services) to resize & compress images and save the new resized/compressed image into the database.

-Before implementing the UI side, as you may notice, we injected the `IBlobContainer` as a typed service (`IBlobContainer<ImageManipulationContainer>`).
-Typed BLOB container system is a way of creating and managing multiple containers in an application and we haven't created the `ImageManipulationContainer` class yet.
+Before implementing the UI side, as you may notice, we've injected the `IBlobContainer` as a typed service (`IBlobContainer<ImageManipulationContainer>`).
+A typed BLOB container system is a way of creating and managing multiple containers in an application.
+We haven't created the `ImageManipulationContainer` class yet.

 Let's create this class as below: